-As of February 1, 2019, CenterPoint Energy held 233,856,623 common units and 14,520,000 Series A Preferred Units, and OGE Energy held 110,982,805 common units.
+As of January 31, 2020, CenterPoint Energy held 233,856,623 common units and 14,520,000 Series A Preferred Units, and OGE Energy held 110,982,805 common units.
 Our Series A Preferred Units are convertible into common units upon a change of control or certain fundamental transactions at the option of the holders of such units.
 Both our common units held by CenterPoint Energy and OGE Energy, as well as our Series A Preferred Units held by CenterPoint Energy, are subject to certain registration rights.
-In addition, in the first quarter of 2016, CenterPoint Energy announced that it was evaluating strategic alternatives for its investment in Enable.
-In the first quarter of 2018, CenterPoint Energy disclosed that it had decided not to pursue a sale or spin-off qualifying under Section 355 of the U.S. Internal Revenue Code at that time and that, while a transaction for all of its interests in the Partnership was not viable at that time, it may pursue such a transaction if it becomes viable in the future.
-CenterPoint Energy also disclosed that it may reduce its investment in the Partnership through a sale of all or a portion of the Partnership common units it owns in the public equity markets or otherwise, subject to certain limitations.
-While there can be no assurances that these evaluations will result in any specific action, CenterPoint Energy's disclosure, as well as any sales by CenterPoint Energy of the common units it holds in the public equity markets, could have an adverse impact on the market for our common units, including our ability to issue equity on favorable terms to fund our capital needs or at all.
-Any sale of our general partner by CenterPoint Energy or OGE Energy may impact our strategic direction, business or results of operations.
+The sale of these units in the public or private markets could have an adverse impact on the price of the common units or on any trading market that may develop.
+In addition, any sale of our general partner by CenterPoint Energy or OGE Energy may impact our strategic direction, business or results of operations.